-Beijing Siheyuan design principles were conventionally represented in text supplemented with drawings of prototypical examples on an ideal site, that did not reflect the flexibility of Siheyuan design.
-All Siheyuan houses are variants of these ideal examples (Ni 2009).
-We extracted the design principles using the previously named three sources to clarify its design procedures and parameters to make our algorithm using compositional rules for modelling.
+Beijing Siheyuan design principles were conventionally represented in text supplemented with drawings of prototypical examples on an ideal site that did not reflect the flexibility of Siheyuan design.
+All Siheyuan houses are variants of these ideal examples (Ni, 2009).
+We extracted the design principles using the previously named sources to clarify design procedures and parameters to make our algorithm.
 We then implemented the algorithm by using Grasshopper scripting components.
-The generated models were then verified by comparing them with the corpus of historical examples.
+The models we generated were then verified by comparing them with the corpus of historical examples.
 Over many iterations, we revised our algorithm to eliminate discrepancies between our models and the historical variants.